Luzgan/eu4-formables-scrapper/README.md

 Now script will scrap (and cache) pages related to formables and on the end it will create a result csv file, with all countries that are formable, are not end tag and have pernament bonuses from missions.

+# What is being parsed

+1. Formable countries
+2. Missions of countries that have unique tree
+3. Missions events

 # Plan for a future

-1. Parse events
+1. Parse country events
-2. Parse decisions
+2. Parse country decisions
+3. Parse what pernament bonuses are provided (though this one might be tricky :) )
+4. UI